Visiona/assignment_react_restaurant/README.md

 # Restaurant Website in React & Foundation
-Making a tasty restaurant website with React

-Just a static restaurant website using React and Foundation framework.
+This is a static website of a restaurant using React and Bootstrap framework.

 <p align="center">
   <img src="" width="650"/>